kirellkekw/YTFlex/readme.md

 * [Docker Install Guide](https://docs.docker.com/engine/install/)
 * [Nginx Install Guide](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)

-# 2- Running API server
+# 2- Running the API server

 * Note: Following operations are tested on Podman backend, but should work with Docker as well.

-## 2.1- Default installation with Docker
+## 2.1- Basic installation with Docker

 * Note: You won't be able to change default settings like maximum file size, file purge timeout and allowed resolutions without building the image yourself.
-If you want to change those settings, please refer to the advanced installation section.
+Please refer to the advanced installation section for more information.

 ### 2.1.1- Clone the Docker image from Docker Hub